django/asgiref/specs/asgi.rst

 * ``receive``, an awaitable callable that will yield a new event dict when one is available
-* ``send``, an awaitable callable taking a single event dict as a positional argument that will return once the send has been completed
+* ``send``, an awaitable callable taking a single event dict as a positional argument that will return once the send has been completed or the connection has been closed

 This design is perhaps more easily recognised as one of its possible implementations, as a class::